bwplotka/my/web/content/posts/bingo.md

 You can already look through [open GitHub Issues](https://github.com/bwplotka/bingo/issues) and check those with `help wanted` label.

 Ideally, it would be nice for such tooling to be part of Go.
+Hopefully projects like `bingo` and `gobin` will help (a little) to make that happen.
+In fact, I know Paul from [Go London Meetup he co-organize](https://www.meetup.com/LondonGophers) and we already started discussion about [joining forces](https://github.com/myitcv/gobin/issues/96) 🤗.

-Hopefully projects like `bingo` and `gobin` will help a little to make that happen.
-Until that, enjoy `bingo` and feel free to help us maintaining this project! (:
+However, until Go has a full answer to this problem, enjoy `bingo` and feel free to help us maintain this project! (: